SQL Server ROLLUP

 Code language: SQL (Structured Query Language) (sql)

-In this syntax, d1, d2, and d3 are the dimension columns.
+In this syntax, d1, d2, and d3 are dimension columns.
 The statement will calculate the aggregation of values in the column c4 based on the hierarchy d1 > d2 > d3.

-You can also do a partial roll up to reduce the subtotals generated by using the following syntax:
+You can also do a partial roll-up to reduce the subtotals generated by using the following syntax:

 SELECT